RulesCommittee/BylawsRepository/README.md

     - (b) Complying with yearly renewal requirements, as is prescribed by the Student Union Secretary.

       - (i) The deadline for the Anti-hazing/Club Renewal Form shall be 40 academic days from the beginning of the academic year.
+Failure to submit the document shall result in de-chartering pursuant to a simple majority vote of the Senate and/or the inability to use University facilities and Union Resources

     - (c) Complying with the Student Union Advertising Policy, as is prescribed by the Student Union Secretary.

+    - (d) Clubs shall update their Presence pages with most recent Senate approved version of their constitution

+   - (e) Clubs shall update their Presence rosters

   - **SECTION 8.** The following shall be the relevant requirements for officers in clubs: